spcbrn/react-motion-sandbox/README.md

 </Motion>
 ```

-When we use react-motion, it always expects a function between it's elements.
+When we use react-motion, it always expects a function as it's child.
 The reason for this is that it will invoke that function repeatedly as it runs it's calculation on our values, passing in the current state/value of the calculation.
 For example, here we've giving `<Motion />` an object with a single property, `width`.
 We've told it that the value of `width` will initially be `0`, and it's final value should be `100`, but we want it to use spring physics to calculate the progression of that value from `0` to `100`.
-As it runs this calculation, it will invoke the below function many times per second, passing in the current value of `width` until the calculation is complete and the desired final value is achieved.
+As it runs this calculation, it will invoke the child function many times per second, passing in the current value of `width` until the calculation is complete and the desired final value is achieved.
 This is called interpolation.

 On each invocation, we take in the object as `style`, pull the interpolating value off of `width`, and pass it into our component via props.
 This will update our `flex-basis` value, or any other attribute(s) we choose to apply this to (sizing, positioning, color etc...) on the fly, in real-time.